 Only two leaders stick with Pier talks

 Mayor Rick Baker and the City Council planned three brainstorming sessions to discuss the future of the historic Pier and how to spend $50-million earmarked for improvements.

 Then they skipped out on the discussion and attended celebrations for the Rays instead.

 Only council members Leslie Curran and Karl Nurse bothered to attend the city's three visioning sessions in recent weeks.

 Curran attended a session on Sept.
 29, the same day the Rays hosted a party at Straub Park to celebrate making it to the playoffs.
 Baker and other council members attended the party.

 Nurse was the only elected official to join 30 residents for a visioning session at the Coliseum on Monday.
 Baker and other council members chose to celebrate baseball with a city-sponsored party at the Pier, of all places.

 Candidate for the 9th Congressional District John "Johnny K" Kalimnios says he has come up with some answers for reducing U.S. dependence on foreign oil.

-The 42-year-old father of two issued a recent news release that outlines his ideas, including hydrogen from water and methanol from human refuse materials.
+The 42-year-old father of two issued a recent news release that outlines his ideas, including hydrogen from water, methanol from human refuse materials and He3'Deuterium Fusion.
+(Don't know what that is?
 Kalimnios says to check out his Web site at www.johnnyk4congress.com.)

-Times staff writers Will Van Sant, Cristina Silva, Rita Farlow and Demorris Lee contributed to this report.
-You can visit Bay Buzz at www.blogs.tampabay.com/baybuzz.
+Times staff writers Will Van Sant, Cristina Silva, Rita Farlow and Demorris Lee contributed to this report. visit Bay Buzz at www.blogs.tampabay.com/baybuzz.